 The Biology of Depression

 There are a lot of terrible diseases out there.
 Elephant man disease, prion disease, dying of old age at 11 disease.
 But if you want the creme-de-la-creme of human misery, you can't do better than depression.
-It's hands-down the worst disease you can get.
+According to professor of biology and neurology, Dr Robert Sapolsky, it's hands-down the worst disease you can get.

 Depression is depressingly common.
 As much as 15% of people will experience major depression in their lives, no matter where they live in the world.
 It's the #4 cause of disability, predicted to jump to #2 by 2025, after obesity and diabetes-related disorders.